 She said, "If he really had an affair, do you think he would be so stupid as to put the panties in his suitcase, knowing you would find them?"

 May reaction was anger -- anger at her for bringing up such a possibility.

 I had such an investment in being "right" that I didn't want to -- I couldn't -- consider anything else.

 Now four years have passed.
 I am still alone in the house that we once bought together and with the furniture we picked out.

-People say -- especially when I am saying how my life if no longer worth it -- that I sell the house, get away and start new somewhere else.
+People say -- especially when I am saying how my life if no longer worth it -- that I sell the house, get away and start new somewhere else -- and with someone else.

 We had been together 16 years, and I know he loved me and I loved him.

 I often replay the moment when I found those panties and think about what I should have done.
 If I could go back to that moment -- God, if I could just go back to that moment! -- I would simply throw those panties away and never mention them.

 If I had just done that, so much heartache, pain, and guilt could have been avoided.